matuteiglesias/journal/content/Business/2024-02-22_Developed_Gunshot_Detection_System_Project_Plan.md

 **🕒 01:00–02:40**
 **🏷️ Labels**: Gunshot Detection, Project Management, Technology Development, Community Engagement
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to develop a comprehensive plan for a gunshot detection system, focusing on various aspects such as technology development, project management, and community engagement.
+The session aimed to develop a comprehensive plan for a gunshot detection system, focusing on various aspects such as technology development, [[project management]], and community engagement.

 **Key Activities:**
 - Outlined a project plan for developing a local version of gunshot detection technology, including phases for partnership formation with universities, funding, and commercial partnerships.
 - Discussed optimal placement of gunshot detection devices to ensure effective coverage and accuracy, along with strategies to prevent theft and vandalism.
-- Created a roadmap detailing the phased approach and estimated timeline for the system's development, from conceptualization to pilot deployment.
+- Created a roadmap detailing the phased approach and estimated timeline for the system's development, from conceptualization to pilot [[deployment]].

 **Achievements:**
 - Established a clear plan and timeline for the gunshot detection system's development.